A tomographic spherical mass map emulator of the KiDS-1000 survey using conditional generative adversarial networks: Results

-Similarly, the agreement between the peak histograms follows the same trend as that between the pixel histograms; the Hellinger distance of the peak values distribution $H_{\textrm{peaks}}$ for model A are $0.0445, 0.0351, 0.0401, 0.0418, 0.0388$ for tomographic bins 1 to 5 respectively, and the overall Hellinger distance of the peak distribution $H_{\textrm{peaks}}$ averaged over all tomographic bins is $0.0401, 0.0417, 0.0445, 0.0434$ for models A, B, C, D respectively.
+Similarly, the agreement between the peak histograms follows the same trend as that between the pixel histograms; the Hellinger distances of the peak values distribution $H_{\textrm{peaks}}$ for model A are $0.0445, 0.0351, 0.0401, 0.0418, 0.0388$ for tomographic bins 1 to 5 respectively, and the overall Hellinger distances of the peak distribution $H_{\textrm{peaks}}$ averaged over all tomographic bins are $0.0401, 0.0417, 0.0445, 0.0434$ for models A, B, C, D respectively.
 Again, the GAN model follows the peak statistics better at higher redshifts than at lower ones.
-Although the disagreement in terms of the peak distribution $H_{\textrm{peaks}}$ is slightly larger than that of the pixel distribution $H_{\textrm{pixels}}$, that is expected since the presence of peaks are much rarer.
+Although the disagreement in terms of the peak distribution $H_{\textrm{peaks}}$ is slightly larger than that of the pixel distribution $H_{\textrm{pixels}}$, that is expected since the presence of peaks is much rarer.

-In order to show the joint distribution of pixel values in the maps from different redshifts, we show the 2D version of the pixel histograms and peak histograms in Figure~\ref{fig:real_vs_gan_contour_pixel} and \ref{fig:real_vs_gan_contour_peak} respectively, for the two test models A and D. Again, we see an overall good agreement between the generated and original pixel/peak distributions.
+In order to show the joint distribution of pixel values in the maps from different redshifts, we show the 2D version of the pixel histograms and peak histograms in Figures~\ref{fig:real_vs_gan_contour_pixel} and \ref{fig:real_vs_gan_contour_peak} respectively, for the two test models A and D. Again, we see an overall good agreement between the generated and original pixel/peak distributions.
 There are small noticeable differences in joint pixel distribution of $z$-bins 1 and 3.